freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/03-front-end-development-libraries/bootstrap/add-font-awesome-icons-to-all-of-our-buttons.md

 # --description--

-Font Awesome es una conveniente librería de iconos.
-Estos pueden ser fuentes web o gráficos vectoriales.
-Estos iconos son tratados como fuentes.
-Puedes especificar su tamaño usando píxeles, y ellos asumirán el tamaño de fuente de su elemento HTML padre.
+Font Awesome is a convenient library of icons.
+These icons can be web fonts or vector graphics.
+These icons are treated just like fonts.
+You can specify their size using pixels, and they will assume the font size of their parent HTML elements.

 # --instructions--

-Utiliza Font Awesome para agregar un icono `info-circle` a su botón info y un icono `trash` al botón borrar.
+Utiliza Font Awesome para agregar un ícono `info-circle` a su botón info y un ícono `trash` al botón borrar.

 **Nota:** Puedes usar tanto las etiquetas `i` como `span` para completar este reto.